exakat/exakat-docs/Reference/Rules/Classes/MethodIsOverwritten.rst

 Method Is Overwritten
 +++++++++++++++++++++

   This rule marks a method that is overwritten in a child class.

+Any child that overwrite the method make that method reported here: the `result <https://www.php.net/result>`_ may be partial.

+This rule may lead to the usage of the ``Override`` `attribute <https://www.php.net/attribute>`_.

 .. code-block:: php